grscwf/twin-mt/nero-paths.md

 </details>

 ## 2nd Floor
 - Under construction.
-This is the plan, not implemented yet.
+This is the tentative plan, not implemented yet.
 - There are two solutions to the 2nd floor: Easy and Hard.

 ### 2nd Floor Easy